International SOS: Growth and acquisitions

 In 2016, it entered a strategic partnership with Everbridge.
+In that same year, International SOS became the first company in the world to be ISO/TS 13131 certified, dealing in the processes and practices of telehealth care.

 In 2017, it entered a Duty of Care integration with Rocketrip, started joint venture partnerships with Global Excel and Iqarus, acquired International Health Solutions and launched a digital consultation service from Aberdeen Health Centre.
 It also started the world's first emotional support service for the mobile workforce.

+In 2018, International SOS partnered with Al Rushaid to form a joint venture, providing medical services tailored to the construction, infrastructure and entertainment industries, while also providing services to the Saudi government.

 In 2019, it took full responsibility of the services it was previously providing as part of the Control Risks joint venture, to provide its consolidated Security Services suite to clients.

 In 2020, during the COVID-19 pandemic, it rapidly expanded its TeleConsultation services, part of its TeleHealth services, to over 30 countries.
+International SOS partnered with the International Chamber of Commerce in that same year to launch ICC AOKpass, an app for digital verification of COVID-19 compliance status.

+In December 2022, the firm signed a Memorandum of Understanding with the Ministry of Foreign Affairs and International Cooperation of the United Arab Emirates to strengthen cooperation and partnership in providing health care services to UAE nationals abroad.

 Major assistance

 International SOS has provided medical advice, assistance, and travel safety services during and after a number of major incidents.
 These include the COVID-19 pandemic, the Jakarta unrest, the Mumbai terrorist attacks by helping those directly impacted by the event, and the Yemen crisis.

-It has provided service during disease crises, including the provided medical assistance during the global COVID-19 pandemic, the 2003 SARS outbreak and the Ebola outbreak in West Africa.
+It has provided service during disease crises, including the provided medical assistance during the global COVID-19 pandemic, the 2003 SARS outbreak, the Ebola outbreak in West Africa, and the escalation of the 2016 Zika virus.
+It also provided assistance to victims of the 2002 Bali terrorist bombing and the 2019 Sri Lankan bomb attacks.

-It has dealt with major natural disasters such as the 2004 Boxing Day Tsunami, the 2004 Indian Ocean earthquake, the 2005 Hurricane Wilma, the 2010 Haiti earthquake, the 2011 Tōhoku earthquake and tsunami, the 2014 Cyclone Pam in Vanuatu, and the Sabah earthquake in Malaysia.
+It has dealt with major natural disasters such as the 2004 Boxing Day Tsunami, the 2004 Indian Ocean earthquake, the 2005 Hurricane Wilma, the 2010 Haiti earthquake, the 2011 Tōhoku earthquake and tsunami, the 2014 Cyclone Pam in Vanuatu, the Sabah earthquake in Malaysia, and the 2023 Typhoon Mawar in Guam.

 The firm has also provided services to major sporting events such as the Summer Olympic Games in 2000, 2004, 2008, and 2012, and the 2010 Asian Games.

 In 2006, International SOS's medical transports became the first direct flights between mainland China and Taiwan to be flown since 1949.

-Awards

-International SOS has received the following recognition and awards: